acode/KeyQL/README.md

 ![travis-ci build](https://travis-ci.org/FunctionScript/KeyQL.svg?branch=master)
 ![npm version](https://badge.fury.io/js/keyql.svg)

-KeyQL is a package, language and specification for querying datasets using key-value pairs.
+KeyQL is a language, specification and package for querying datasets using key-value pairs.
+It is heavily inspired by the simplicity and ease-of-use of [Django](https://djangoproject.com) and similar ORMs.
 The provided Node.js package can be used to filter large JSON datasets from within any codebase, but the primary purpose of KeyQL is to be used with [FunctionScript](https://github.com/FunctionScript/FunctionScript)
 APIs, where JSON or HTTP Query Parameter key-value pairs can be used to encode query requests to underlying datasets.

-The motivation for KeyQL differs from that of GraphQL.
-They can, in theory, coexist within a single codebase or API implementation.
-KeyQL is not intended to be used to define an entire backend architecture and provides no opinions on the graph-based structure of output data (you do not define schemas with it).
-It simply provides a lightweight query language around many types of datasets, and is loosely based on the query implementation in [Django](https://djangoproject.com)'s ORM.

 KeyQL is meant for easy querying of in-memory JSON datsets, spreadsheet data, information retrieved from APIs such as [Airtable](https://airtable.com) and more.
 It can be used to add robust querying capabilities to existing APIs without a massive architectural lift and shift.

+The motivation for KeyQL differs from that of GraphQL.
+KeyQL is intended to provide a simple querying interface to existing imperative APIs and relatively flat datasets.
+The operators (comparators) are the most important feature and are meant to be easily interpretable by even the newest developer.
+KeyQL and GraphQL can, in theory, coexist within a single codebase or API implementation.
+KeyQL is **not intended** to be used to define an entire backend architecture and provides no opinions on the graph-based structure of output data (you do not define schemas with it).

 # Live Demo